kevinferri/blog/_posts/2016-12-28-first-post.md

 title: First Post
 ---

-This is a test for a post
+This is a test for a post.
+I plan on writing posts/tutorials here in the future.
+For now, this post is just a placeholder.

+In the meantime, feel free to check out my [resume](/me/resume).

 {% highlight bash%}
 npm install --save-dev hjs-webpack webpack